-Alison Keil, Esq. is not only a seasoned litigator with 20 years of experience but is also a certified mediator.
+Alison Keil, Esq. is not only a seasoned litigator with over 20 years of experience but is also a certified mediator.
 She completed forty hours of training in 2013 at the Center for Mediation in Training in New York City.
 Then, in 2020, she completed an additional forty hours of training with Stalder Mediation which is a Part 146 course approved by the New York State Courts.
 In 2021, Alison became certified to mediate cases by the Florida Supreme Court which required 40 hours of training plus a mentorship.
 Alison stays updated on the most modern approaches to mediation and collaborative practice which is enhanced by her litigation practice and knowledge of the law.

 Alison is appointed by the Supreme Court of the State of New York in Manhattan, Queens and Nassau Counties as part of their presumptive mediation programs.
 Alison has effectively facilitated settlements in adversarial pending matrimonial and family disputes.

 Florida Supreme Court (2021)

 Divorce Mediation is a Cost Effective, Less Contentious Process